EdenWise/hjcrc/hjcrc.md

 ## The Politics of the Right and How It Has Influenced Me

+* Deaths:
+  * Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me.
+  * Kid in Jackson---15 year old kid made to crash his motorcycle into farm equipment.
+  * Grandfather---was given heart attack.
+  * Christopher Reeve---horse-riding accident, related to something that happened to my family.
+  * Rods and Cones---people have died to get this heavenly protection.
+Used in many places. particularly denominations, but also screws, needles, saw, washers.
 * Grand Master: Curse God—added/or-tried-to-add by Harry Reid with Jesus saying "Why hast though forsaken me?".
 (Sidenote: also was encouraged to do to Job (by wife) (something like, "Job why do you not curse God?")).
 * Grand Master: "By doing all these wrong things to you, I can still teach you the right direction."
 * Grand Master: "Hardly matters how you get here.
 [Just be sure that you do]."
 * Bob Iger---got "Disney" from me.
 * Tim Cook (?)
 Apple CEO used me to help Apple become solvent.
+* Lorne Micheals---got "humor" from me.
 * Reid---curses?!
-* Deaths:
-  * Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me.
-  * Kid in Jackson---15 year old kid made to crash his motorcycle into farm equipment.
-  * Grandfather---was given heart attack.
-  * Christopher Reeve---horse-riding accident, related to something that happened to my family.
-  * Rods and Cones---people have died to get this heavenly protection.
-Used in many places. particularly denominations, but also screws, needles, saw, washers.
+* Vin Diesel---once commented how I liked him in "Pitch Black" and him...
+* Shannon Sharp got fired because of me.
 * Companies using me---NIV, Target?
 Wal-Mart and rBST, Chick-Filet, Reddit(?)
 * member that was protected.
 * Back of the knees---said it was best to respect someone's secrecy and was labeled as naïve.